Minutes for Whitney Township Board Meeting

 Held on November 14, 2017

 Meeting was called to order by Supervisor, Donald Becker at 7pm.

-Moved by McAlindon, Seconded by Gehris, CARRIED to approve minutes, as printed.
+Moved by McAlindon, Seconded by Gehris, CARRIED to approve the minutes from October 10, 2017, as printed.

-John went over funds sheet for General Fund and Water Fund
+John went over the fund sheets for the General and Water Fund.

-Moved by Anderson, Seconded by Semenick, CARRIED to receive subject to audit.
+Moved by McAlindon, Seconded by Semenick, CARRIED to receive Treasurer’s Report subject to audit.

 Fire Authority Report:

 Olen didn’t have anything to report, but stated that the meeting was Thursday night.

 Water Authority Update:

 *Evoqua is down at the new plant site checking everything out and getting ready to start running tests.